 Many PA schools strongly recommend that you shadow Physician Assistants and all require that you complete up to 500-2000 clinical hours (hours vary depending on the school).
 Be sure to call your schools of interest or search on their websites to find out whether or not they will accept clinical experiences that you plan to take on.
 You should also find out whether or not they require PA shadowing.
 It is still a good idea to shadow a PA for your own benefit regardless of whether or not they require it.
-Lastly, its is recommended that you take part in volunteering, medical or not.
-The following information elaborates further on volunteering, shadowing, and clinical experiences that you may consider obtaining.
+Lastly, it is recommended that you take part in volunteering, medical or not.

 Volunteering in a hospital or other medical setting is a great first experience on the track to gain clinical hours.
 Possible places to volunteer in your community include hospitals, nursing homes, community health centers, assisted living facilities, rehab facilities, free clinics, emergency health facilities, hospice programs, psychiatric emergency centers, and camps for children and young adults with health issues and/or special needs.

 Most hospitals and healthcare organizations have volunteer programs that can be found on their website.
 Often hospitals have minimum volunteer requirements and all will require medical clearances, which will take several weeks to complete; it is important that you seek out these opportunities early (winter or early spring before the end of second semester) because you will need to submit paper work.
 There may also be a mandatory orientation, so make sure to check dates.

 A way to open the door for yourself is to simply walk in or call a local hospital, emergency care center, or clinic and ask the front desk staff if there are any opportunities for volunteering available at their facility.
 Volunteering is also a great way to build connections that may help you seek out more clinical experiences.